-Bulkhead Leak Repair
+Bulkhead Waterproofing and Leak Repair

 One cause of bulkhead leaks is the door itself.
 The doors can rust and erode over time, resulting in leaks.
 Bulkhead doors can be repaired but if there is too much damage the bulkhead door should be replaced.

 Why do bulkheads leak?

 When the installation occurs during the building process, a black rubber seal is put between the foundation wall and the bulkhead unit, designed to stop water.

 In order for Crack-X to inject between the bulkhead and the foundation(cold joints),that black rubber seal needs to be removed.

 This is because the two-part urethane foam needs to adhere to the concrete in order to be most effective.

 Another cause of bulkhead leaks is the door itself.
 The doors can rust and erode over time, resulting in leaks.
 Crack-X can replace the doors by using a process which includes:

 Finally, water may simply be coming over the top of the concrete opening, because it was set too low at or near grade (ground level).

 Crack-X can raise the height of the concrete so that water won’t come into your basement using a two-day process which includes: